-I wrote a post about Teaching Kids about Finances back in October but since April is National Credit Union Youth Month I thought it would be a good time to discuss a few more ways you can teach kids to manage money and live financially smart lives.
-Let’s face it, finances isn’t one of those really easy things to discuss as a family, I didn’t really know much about my family’s finances growing up.
+I wrote a post about Teaching Kids about Finances a while back but I thought now would be a good time to discuss a few more ways you can teach kids to manage money and live financially smart lives.
+Let’s face it, finances isn’t one of those really easy things to discuss as a family.
+I didn’t really know much about my family’s finances growing up.
 I have a few suggestions for you to help children have a better understanding of finances at their age level and how it can be discussed easily in an everyday setting.

 2- Give a Modest Allowance I believe in giving my children an allowance and allowing them to govern their money, of course this means they have responsibilities to fulfill to receive that money.
 They are learning that money isn’t just given to them and that they need to earn it.
 This seems to make them a lot more careful in how they spend their money also.
 They have become a lot better at saving for what they really want instead of spending a dollar here and a dollar there on things they don’t really care about.

 3- Shop with Your Children Take your children grocery shopping, clothes shopping, and even car shopping.
 Discuss price differences, how much is in the budget for a certain item, and even if you should wait until you save more money before you make the purchase.
 When they see you making these decisions daily it becomes part of their life and they tend to continue to follow your example.
 Along with that teach them that you won’t buy them everything they want, teach them the difference between a want and a need, and teach them that it’s okay to wait to purchase something.